openconfig/gnmic/docs/cmd/set.md

           --update-value enable
 ```

-The above 2 updates can be combined in the same cli command:
+The above 2 updates can be combined in the same CLI command:

 ```bash
 gnmic set --update-path /configure/system/name \